Steubenville, Ohio

-Steubenville's nickname is the "City of Murals", after its more than 25 downtown murals.
-Both the campuses of Franciscan University of Steubenville and Eastern Gateway Community College are in Steubenville.
-Historically, it was known as the birthplace and home town of Edwin Stanton, Secretary of War during the American Civil War.
-It is also known as the city where legendary entertainer Dean Martin of the Rat Pack was born and raised.
+Steubenville's nickname is the "City of Murals" after its more than 25 downtown murals.
+Historically, it was known as the hometown of Edwin Stanton, secretary of war during the American Civil War, as well as popular Rat Pack entertainer Dean Martin.
 It has recently attracted attention for the Steubenville Nutcracker Village, an annual Christmastime event.
+It is home to the campus of Franciscan University of Steubenville.

 History

-In 1786–87, soldiers of the First American Regiment under Major Jean François Hamtramck built Fort Steuben to protect the government surveyors mapping the land west of the Ohio River, and named the fort in honor of Baron Friedrich Wilhelm von Steuben.
+In 1786–87, soldiers of the First American Regiment under Major Jean François Hamtramck built Fort Steuben to protect the government surveyors mapping the land west of the Ohio River.
+The fort was named in honor of Baron Friedrich Wilhelm von Steuben, a Prussian army officer who reformed the Continental Army during the American Revolution.
 When the surveyors completed their task a few years later, the fort was abandoned.
 In the meantime, settlers had built homes around the fort; they named their settlement Steubenville.
-The name Steubenville was derived from Fort Steuben to honor Baron von Steuben (the fort was named for the Baron).
 The town was sometimes referred to as La Belle City, a franglais interpretation of "The Beautiful City".

 On July 29, 1797, Jefferson County was organized by a proclamation of Governor Arthur St. Clair, and Steubenville was selected as the county seat.
 It was platted in the same year by Bezaliel Wells and James Ross, the city's co-founders.
 Wells, a government surveyor born in Baltimore, received about 1000 acre of land west of the Ohio River; Ross, a lawyer from Pittsburgh, owned the land north of Wells.

 On March 1, 1803, Ohio was admitted to the Union as the 17th state.
 During the first half of the nineteenth century, Steubenville was primarily a port town, and the rest of the county was small villages and farms.
 Steubenville received a city charter in 1851.
 In 1856, Frazier, Kilgore and Company erected a rolling mill (the forerunner of steel mills) and the Steubenville Coal and Mining Company sank a coal shaft.
 The city was a stop along the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad, which connected Pittsburgh to Chicago and St. Louis.

 The Steubenville Female Seminary, also known as Beatty's Seminary for Young Ladies or Steubenville Seminary, was an early private educational institution for women founded by Presbyterian minister Charles Clinton Beatty in 1829.
 It was closed in 1898 and the buildings were eventually razed for part of what is now Ohio State Route 7.